thisisrohitkumar/taghash_vaccination_census_system/README.md

 ### usage

-visit: https//localhost:3000/ to get the home page and https//localhost:3000/trend to get the trend analysis
+visit: https//localhost:3000/ to get the home page <br>
+and https//localhost:3000/trend to get the trend analysis<br>

+Locate "census.sql" file in the root folder and import that in your MYSQL.